 This sub-TLV carries the information for the BIER sub-domains that the router participates in as BFR.
-It can repeat multiple times for different sub-domain <MT,SD> combinations.
+It can repeat multiple times for different multi-topology and sub-domain <MT,SD> combinations.

 The sub-TLV carries a single <MT,SD> combination followed by optional sub-sub-TLVs specified within its context such as e.g. BIER MPLS Encapsulation per Section 6.2.
+If the same <MT,SD> combination is advertised more than once, only the first occurence of the sub-TLV MUST be used.